Nim09911/Text-Editor/README.md

 **Text editor**
 \
 UPDATE:
+FIXED: newline error on saving which was the root cause of issues esp for backspace and enter has been fixed

+OLD:
 Simple backspace rendering has now been fixed
 *Still issues with saving in regards to backspace and enter cases when shifting current buffer text to the next*
 OLD: